Dupuytren's disease: needle aponeurotomy procedure

 What is a needle aponeurotomy procedure?

-During the procedure, a sharp blade or a very fine needle will be inserted into the fibrous bands in the palm of your hand or your fingers.
-The blade or needle will be used to divide the cord under your skin.
-By doing this your surgeon will release the tightness in your hand that is forcing your finger to bend.
+During the procedure, your surgeon will insert a sharp blade or a very fine needle into the fibrous bands in the palm of your hand / fingers.
+They will use the blade or needle to divide the cord under your skin.
+By doing this they will release the tightness in your hand, that is forcing your finger to bend.

 Two diagrams, first showing a hand with three fingers contracted (bent).
 Second diagram shows a surgical cut from the ring finger to the base of the thumb.
 The fibrous bands are exposed, and a needle to dividing the bands.